Tax optimization of internal succession options: Family buy-out (FBO), management buy-out (MBO)

 - What are the tax consequences for the acquirers?

 3rd case 3 - Entry into partnership companies - succession

-B is the sole shareholder of C AG, a consulting firm.
-B would like to retire slowly and add a partner to his company.
-He finds a suitable candidate in A. A buys 100 shares (50%) in C AG from B at a nominal value of CHF 1,000 (net asset value of CHF 1,500; market value according to the practitioner method CHF 4,000), a total of CHF 100,000, and subsequently becomes an employee of C AG.
+B is the sole shareholder of C AG, a consulting company.
+B would like to retire slowly and take on a partner in his company.
+He finds a suitable candidate in A. A buys 100 shares (50%) in C AG from B at a nominal value of CHF 1,000 (net asset value of CHF 1,500; market value according to the practical method CHF 4,000), a total of CHF 100,000, and subsequently becomes an employee of C AG.
 A and B conclude a shareholders' agreement according to which the shares in C AG must be deposited and may not be sold or encumbered.
-A and B also agree a mutual right of first refusal at the intrinsic value or net asset value of C AG.
+A and B also agree on a mutual right of first refusal at the intrinsic value or net asset value of C AG.

-The tax authorities set off income of CHF 200,000 against A's income because he received a taxable pecuniary advantage from the underpriced acquisition of C AG shares (below the actual value).
+The tax office calculates income of CHF 200,000 for A because he received a taxable pecuniary advantage through the acquisition of the C AG shares at a lower price (below the actual value).

 What is your opinion of the tax office?